-Carried Interests and Investments-For the three months ended June 30, 2017 and 2016, the General Partner had a (reversal) and allocation of carried interest on opportunistic investments of \$(37.4) million and \$46.4 million, respectively.
-For the six months ended June 30, 2017 and 2016, the General Partner had an allocation of carried interest on opportunistic investments of \$26.7 million and \$16.9 million, respectively.
-During the three and six months ended June 30, 2017, the Investment Partnership distributed 849,581 and 1,819,087, respectively, Athene shares valued at \$42.1 million and \$90.4 million, respectively, to the General Partner in connection with the Partnership's distribution of 10,767,217 and 23,158,920 Athene shares to AAA unitholders in the Follow-on Offering and Second Follow-on Offering, respectively.
-During the three and six months ended June 30, 2016, the Investment Partnership did not make any distributions to the General Partner for realized carried interest.
+Carried Interests and Investments-For the years ended December 31, 2017 and 2016, the General Partner had an allocation of carried interest on opportunistic investments of \$38.6 million and \$75.2 million, respectively.
+During the years ended December 31, 2017 and 2016, the Investment Partnership distributed 1,831,618 and 777,726 Athene shares, respectively, valued at \$91.1 million and \$31.1 million, respectively, to the General Partner in connection with the Partnership's distribution of 46,123,981 and 10,766,297 Athene shares to AAA unitholders in the Follow-on Offering, Second Follow-on Offering, 12-Month Unlock Distribution and Athene IPO, respectively.

-Asset Management-Apollo, through its consolidated subsidiary, Athene Asset Management, L.P. ("Athene Asset Management"), provides asset management services to Athene including asset allocation services, direct asset management services, asset and liability matching management, mergers and acquisitions asset diligence, hedging and other asset management services, and beginning in 2017 receives a revised gross management fee equal to 0.30% per year (reduced from 0.40% per year) on all North American assets under management in accounts owned by or related to Athene (the "Athene Accounts") in excess of \$65.846 billion (the level of assets in the Athene Accounts as of December 31, 2016).
-Apollo's fee on the first \$65.846 billion of assets in the Athene accounts remains 0.40%, with certain limited exceptions.
+Asset Management-Apollo, through its consolidated subsidiary, Athene Asset Management, L.P. ("Athene Asset Management"), provides asset management services to Athene including asset allocation services, direct asset management services, asset and liability matching management, mergers and acquisitions asset diligence, hedging and other asset management services, earns 0.40% per year on all assets that it manages in accounts owned by Athene in the U.S. and Bermuda or in accounts supporting reinsurance ceded to U.S. and Bermuda subsidiaries of Athene Holding by third-party insurers (the "Athene North American Accounts") up to \$65.846 billion (the level of assets in the Athene North American Accounts as of December 31, 2016) and 0.30% per year on all assets in excess of \$65.846 billion, respectively, subject to certain discounts and exceptions.
 Athene also directly invests in certain Apollo funds and Apollo sub-advises certain other assets on behalf of Athene for which Apollo earns additional fees.
-Another subsidiary of Apollo provides investment advisory services to Athene's German subsidiaries.
+Another subsidiary of Apollo provides investment advisory services to Athene's German group companies.
+Such German group companies are currently subsidiaries of Athora, a strategic platform established to acquire or reinsure blocks of insurance business in the German and broader European life insurance market.

 Athene Asset Management and other Apollo subsidiaries incur all expenses associated with their provision of services to Athene, including but not limited to, asset allocation services, direct asset management services, asset and liability matching management, mergers and acquisitions asset diligence, hedging and other services.
-For the six months ended June 30, 2017 and 2016, Athene Asset Management and other Apollo subsidiaries had earned revenues in the aggregate totaling \$231.6 million and \$198.2 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo from Athene.
+For the years ended December 31, 2017 and 2016, Athene Asset Management and other Apollo subsidiaries had earned revenues in the aggregate totaling \$502.6 million and \$503.2 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo from Athene.